 Protect your face and lips.

 Wind, snow, sleet and ice are just some of the challenges that winter running weather brings.
-These challenging weather conditions making running into the wind brutal.
+These challenging weather conditions make running into the wind brutal.
 Chilly temperatures alone can cause damage to your skin and lips, even on a calm day.

 Persevering through the difficulties of cold weather running will only make you stronger come spring.
 Use this time to build a running base, maintain fitness, or train for a goal.
 Be flexible with your training and cut yourself some slack.